codeduckling/ortoqbank/MIGRATION.md

 ### Phase 2: Data Migration

 - Run the migration script to convert existing content to strings
-- Both the original fields and the new string fields will be populated
+- **IMPORTANT**: The migration preserves the original object fields (`questionText` and `explanationText`)
-- The migration will preserve all existing data
+- The string versions are stored in the new dedicated fields (`questionTextString` and `explanationTextString`)
+- This dual approach maintains backward compatibility with existing code

 ### Phase 3: Code Updates

 - Modified the `StructuredContentRenderer` component to handle both formats
-- New code will write to both formats during the transition period
+- New code will be updated to use the new string fields
-- UI will prefer the new string fields but fall back to the original fields
+- Legacy code continues to work by accessing the original object fields

 ### Phase 4: Finalization (Future)

-- After confirming everything works correctly, we'll finalize the migration
-- We'll update the schema to use only the string fields
+- After confirming all code has been updated to use the new string fields
-- The old fields will be removed
+- Run a final migration to clean up if needed
+- Optionally remove the original object fields if no longer needed

 ## How to Run the Migration